Tasha-GitHub/Bootstrap-Portfolio/README.md

 # Project Outline:
-Develope a porfolio that utilizes bootstrap templates for idea coloring themes.
+Develope a porfolio that uses bootstrap and bootstrap templates
 # Additional concepts:
 Added in CSS animations as well
 # Technologies used: